-This prospectus describes some of the general terms that may apply to these securities and the general manner in which they may be offered.
-Each time we offer to sell securities pursuant to this prospectus, we will provide a prospectus supplement that contains specific information about the offering and the specific terms of the securities offered and also may add, update or change information contained in this prospectus.
-This prospectus may not be used to offer and sell our securities unless it is accompanied by the applicable prospectus supplement.
-You should read this prospectus and the applicable prospectus supplement and the documents incorporated by reference herein and therein carefully before you invest in our securities.
-You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements
+This prospectus describes the general terms that apply to the common units and the manner in which they may be offered.
+Each time we offer to sell common units pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the terms of that offering.
+The prospectus supplement may also add, update or change information contained in this prospectus.
+You should read this prospectus and the applicable prospectus supplement and the documents incorporated by reference herein and therein carefully before you invest in the common units.
+You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.